Lunarbits222/Lunarbits222/README.md

 Introduction to Runes:

-The Bitcoin Runes Protocol is not created or authored by Lunarbits and was inscribed on a third party trusted Bitcoin inscription platform called Luminex.
-Lunarbits is not its own protocol but rather is a token project inscribed on the Bitcoin network using the inscription tool launched by Luminex
+The Bitcoin Runes Protocol is not created or authored by Lunarbits.
+Lunarbits were inscribed on a third party trusted Bitcoin Runes inscription platform called Luminex.
+Lunarbits is not its own protocol but rather is a token project inscribed on the Bitcoin network using the inscription tool launched by Luminex.

 Runes is a fungible token protocol for the Bitcoin network that aims to be simple and UTXO-based.
 Rune balances are held by UTXOs, and transactions are identified using specific script conditions.
 Luminex laubched in April, 2024 a set of Rune tools, allowing the Lunarbits team to  etch, mint and transfer its Lunarbits Bitcoin Runes Tokens to its initial treasury wallet.